+According to statement of fact there have been no reports from third parties, contractors or volunteers in the last 12 months.
+There have been no reports of a vulnerable resident in the past 12 months.
 Compliance was determined by review of the policies, training curriculum and interviews with random staff, PREA compliance manager, and facility administrator.
 Interviews with the Agency PREA coordinator and agency head confirmed that GEO mandates staff, volunteers, and contracts report all sections of this standard.

-115.262 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A Customer Notification Statement of Fact 115.262 (a): GEO Corporate Policy 5.1.2-A mandates when the facility learns that a resident is subject to a substantial risk of imminent sexual abuse, it takes immediate action to protect the alleged victim.
+115.262 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion Т The following polices, directives and documentation was reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A STTC Policy 0803-1 Sexual Abusive Behavior Prevention and Intervention Program (PREA) Customer Notification Statement of Fact 115.262 (a): GEO Corporate Policy 5.1.2-A and STTC Policy 0803-1 mandates when the facility learns that a resident is subject to a substantial risk of imminent sexual abuse, it takes immediate action to protect the alleged victim.
 All allegations of sexual abuse are to be handled in a confidential manner and conversations with the victim sensitive, supportive, and nonjudgmental.
 The PAQ indicated in the past 12 months there were no times it was necessary for the facility to take immediate action regarding a resident being in substantial risk of sexual abuse.
 The facility administrator stated that if it was suspected a resident was at substantial risk of sexual abuse, he would immediately move the resident and investigate.
 Staff interviewed was aware of their responsibilities if they felt a resident was at risk for sexual abuse.
-Random staff and shift supervisor indicated the resident that was in imminent danger would be separated from the accuser and would be moved a safe area until it could be investigated and determine if the resident can be placed in another cubicle or the intake area, if the staff needed to be placed on administrative leave, if the predator needed to be moved off the campus or if the victim needed to be moved pending the investigation.
-The facility administrator indicated this decision would be made in concert with BOP Reentry or Probation Division.
+Random staff and shift supervisor indicated the resident that was in imminent danger would be separated from the accuser and would be moved a safe area until it could be investigated and determine if the resident can be placed in another dormitory, if the staff needed to be placed on administrative leave, if the predator needed to be moved off the campus or if the victim needed to be moved pending the investigation.
+The facility administrator indicated this decision would be made in concert with TDCJ.
 There has been no incident when a resident was moved to another facility for sexual abuse or sexual harassment due substantial risk.
-Compliance was determined by review of policy and interviews with the GEO agency head, PREA coordinator, facility administrator, and random staff.
+Compliance was determined by review of policy and interviews with the GEO agency head, PREA coordinator, facility administrator, random staff, and Major.